 - Stagnant conditions

 Dong Quai also has a relaxing effect on both the uterus and the nervous system.
 This can be helpful in situations such as PMS and cramping during your period.
-It’s relaxing effects are just as powerful as well known herbs lavender, chamomile, or valerian root.
+Its relaxing effects are just as powerful as other well-known herbs used for relaxation such as – lavender, chamomile, or valerian root.

 Safety & Side Effects